apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

 1. The directory to serve files from.
 2. The URL of the website to proxy.
 3. Whether to rewrite the `Host` header to match the proxied website.
 This is required if the target web server uses `Host` to determine which site to serve.
-4. HTTP (TCP) listen address, see below.
-Uncomment to enable.
-5. HTTPS (TCP) listen address, see below.
-Uncomment to enable.
-6. Whether to force HTTPS.
-If enabled, all HTTP requests will be redirected to HTTPS.
-Uncomment to enable.

 You can test your masquerade configuration by starting Chrome with a special flag (to force QUIC):